samuel-peers/Campy-Database/README.md

 # Campy Database
 Forked for the purposes of displaying what part I contributed to this project.
-All code here was written by me, with the exception of `endpoint.py`.
+All code here was written by me, with the exception of `endpoint.py`, also some refactoring was done by others.

 A triplestore database for the epidemiological and biological data related to the bacteria Campylobacter Jejuni.
 Also a web application for adding and updating data (including batch upload, though still working on that), querying data, and soon visualizations and analytics.
 Meant to run on a Blazegraph server with the namespace `campy`.